crsndr/galaxy-hub/content/eu/storage/index.md

 ### User Owned storage

 Every user can [include their own storage](https://usegalaxy.eu/object_store_instances/index).
-If your Institute provides you with S3, iRODS, [OneData](https://onedata.org/) ... this option is for you.
+If your Institute provides you with S3, iRODS, [OneData](https://onedata.org/), this option is for you.
 Because Galaxy is not managing this storage, there will be no quota assigned, but the limit of your storage applies 😎

 Once you have registered your storage in Galaxy you can run tools and workflows against it.
 You can set a history to default to this storage or you can set it as global default storage to your account.
 See a tutorial [here](https://galaxyproject.org/news/2024-09-20-esg-byos-im/).

-⚠️ This type of storage provides you a lot of flexibility, however, data acess to this storage needs to be transferred over potentially long distances.
+⚠️ This type of storage provides you a lot of flexibility, however, data access to this storage needs to be transferred over potentially long distances.
 This has implications for carbon emissions and performance.

 <div align="center">